Runic Wisdom

 Stanzas of the Old English Rune Poem by Gary Stanfield is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.

-Formats of Electronic Books
+Formats of Writings

-In all these electronic-book formats, you need a way to cite locations without referring to page numbers, for pagination differs between the display-friendly and printer-friendly formats, and it is absent from the epub format.
-Currently, I use 5 layers of headings with numbers and letters you can use to cite a location in the text.
+Currently, I use 5 layers of headings that one can use to cite a location in the text.
 I do not think this is the best way, but it corresponds to the way I write notes and drafts.
-It also corresponds to the military staff writing and government reports such as the
+It also corresponds to military staff writing and certain government reports, such as the famous Mueller Report, which uses 4 levels of outline headings (Volume 1 of that report is available here).

 Links to Materials